 Treasures of Yosemite

-During this active adventure, take leisurely hikes to discover the towering cliffs, expansive vistas, cascading waterfalls, and wide diversity of wildlife that comprise this World Heritage site.
+During this adventure, take leisurely hikes to discover the towering cliffs, expansive vistas, cascading waterfalls, and wide diversity of wildlife that comprise this World Heritage site.

 Yosemite National Park is considered by many to hold the most magnificent scenery in the American West.
-During this active adventure, take leisurely hikes to discover the towering cliffs, expansive vistas, cascading waterfalls, and wide diversity of wildlife that comprise this World Heritage site.
+During this adventure, take leisurely hikes to discover the towering cliffs, expansive vistas, cascading waterfalls, and wide diversity of wildlife that comprise this World Heritage site.
 Begin with a visit to Kings Canyon National Park and marvel at the giant sequoia trees that populate the park including the General Grant, the third tallest tree in the world!
 Then continue to Yosemite National Park for a look at the classic features of El Capitan, Half Dome, and Sentinel Peak.
 For many, Half Dome is the park’s signature landmark, with walls etched by vertical joints and the trails of past glaciers.
 You’ll marvel at Bridalveil Falls and Yosemite Falls, the fifth-highest waterfall in the world.
 A century ago, renowned naturalist John Muir convinced the nation that the rare and precious qualities of California’s Sierra Nevada were necessary to us all.
 Learn more about his legacy as you visit some of his favorite locations and read excerpts from his journals.
 Tours of the Ansel Adams Gallery and the Pioneer History Center bring additional insight, and you’ll also learn about new conservation efforts to preserve the park’s majestic character.
 Featured accommodations include John Muir Lodge at Kings Canyon National Park, The Wawona Hotel, a National Historic Landmark, and Yosemite Lodge, the closest property to Yosemite Falls.
 Limited to 22 participants.

 June 7 — Fresno, Depart for Kings Canyon National Park.